Aberdeen pet rehoming centre asks public to decorate windows and gardens to back appeals - Evening Express

-This month animal rescues are asking people to “Petorate” their garden, front window or car with cuddly toys, pet pictures or even animal ornaments to show their support to animal charities, and to promote animal charity appeals.
+People are being urged to “Petorate” their garden, front window or car with cuddly toys, pet pictures or even ornaments to show their support to animal charities.

-In Partnership with the ADCH (Association of Dogs and Cats Homes), Mrs Murray’s Cat and Dog Home, located in Seaton, has put an appeal out for the Aberdeen public to take part.
+Mrs Murray’s Cat and Dog Home, located in Seaton, is joining the nationwide campaign.

 Centre manager Marie Simpson said: “During these difficult times, we love the idea of bringing some fun to your and our communities and brighten each others’ day.